ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 example, proxies can rate limit individual clients that send an excessively large amount of traffic through the proxy.
-As another example, proxies can restrict address (prefix) assignment to clients based on certain client attributes such as geographic location.
+As another example, proxies can restrict address (prefix) assignment to clients based on certain client attributes, such as geographic location.

 Address assignment can have privacy implications for endpoints.
 For example, if a proxy partitions its address space by the number of authenticated clients and